Sofia-Magalhaes/ProjectGPT3-AI/README.md

 # Parte 1 de 4
-Esse projeto contém 4 partes, sendo todos focadas em frontend.
+Esse projeto contém 4 partes, todas focadas em frontend.

 # Part 1 of 4
 This project has 4 parts and is focused on the frontend